180D-FW-2024/Team3/frontend/README.md

 We got it dockerized!
 To build use the below command `docker build --no-cache -t flask-server .`
 Then run using
-`docker run --env-file ../.env --name raspitouille-server -p 443:443 flask-server`
+`docker run --rm --env-file ../.env --name raspitouille-server -p 80:80 flask-server`

 Keep in mind that in docker the .env file variables must have no quotes, while it may work locally (MacOS).